The 10 Worst Places To Live In Iowa For 2021

 • Health insurance

-We then ranked each city from 1 to 74 for all the criteria with a #1 ranking being the worst for the particular criteria.
+We then ranked each city from 1 to 77 for all the criteria, with a #1 ranking being the worst for the particular criteria.

-Finally, we ranked every city on the “Worst Place To Live Score” with the lowest score being the worst city in Iowa — Centerville.
-Read on for a detailed look at the 10 worst cities in Iowa.
-You can download the data here.
+Finally, we ranked every city on the “Worst Place To Live Score,” with the lowest score being the worst city in Iowa — Clinton.
+Read on for a detailed look at the ten worst cities in Iowa.
+This article is an opinion based on facts meant as infotainment.
+We updated this article for 2024.
+This list is our tenth time ranking the worst places to live in Iowa.

-If you’re looking at areas in Iowa with the worst economic situations, where there’s higher than average crime, and not a lot to do, this is an accurate list.
+If you’re looking at areas in Iowa with the worst economic situations, where there’s higher than average crime and little to do, this is an accurate list.

-And in the end, Centerville ranks as the worst city to live in Iowa for 2021.
+And in the end, Clinton ranks as the worst city to live in Iowa for 2024.

 If you’re curious enough, here are the best cities to live in Iowa: